Healthcare

 • Busan National University Hospital, limited English services

-• Inje University Haeundae Paik Hospital, some English-speaking staff (popular with Haeundae expat community)
+• Inje University Haeundae Paik Hospital, some English-speaking staff (popular with Haeundae foreign-resident community)

 • Busan St. Mary's Hospital, basic English available